 When you buy an iPhone these days, Apple offers software updates for up to five years.
 So, in other words, you can use the device for 5 years if you don’t break it or lose it.

-Now, our goal is to compare a 256GB iPhone 11 with a 64GB iPhone 11 + 200GB iCloud storage and see which one is the cheaper option.
+Now, our goal is to compare a 256GB iPhone 13 with a 128GB iPhone 13 + 200GB iCloud storage and see which one is the cheaper option.
 Here, I have tried to do some simple math to make the two storage configurations equivalent.
-I am considering 64GB as the minimum storage limit.

 Now, let’s return to the iCloud storage; the $2.99/month will cost you $35.88 in a year and $179.4 in five years.

-So, it’s outrightly visible that the iPhone with local storage will cost you less money, although you’re also getting 8GB less device storage.
+So, it’s outrightly visible that the iPhone with local storage will cost you less money, although you’re also getting 30 to 40GB more device storage.

 Great, but there is a twist